aliyasyeddd/Rock-Paper-Scissors/README.md

 2. using prompt method to get input from human
 3. comparing both inputs declaring winner
 4. last, playing 5 rounds finalizing the scores

+dom update
+last updated dom for user interface version working with the DOM, using “selectors” to target the nodes, CSS-style selectors and relationship properties to target the node